 CRS 18-8-113 is the Colorado code section defining the offense of impersonating a public servant.

-- falsely pretends to be a public servant other than a peace officer; and
+- falsely pretend to be a public servant other than a peace officer; and

-- performs any act in the pretended capacity.
+- perform any act in the pretended capacity.
 16

 A public servant is defined as: